dd-mm17/RetroGSF/README.md

 <br>

-**RetroGSF** is a retrosynthesis tool that, from a SMILES input, identifies the chemical reactions necessary for the synthesis of a compound.
+**RetroGSF** is a retrosynthesis tool that, from a SMILES input or a drawing of a product, identifies the chemical reactions necessary for the synthesis of a compound.
 It then suggests appropriate solvents using Gemini and ranks them based on five key criteria:

 - 🔍 Structural similarity
 - 🌱 Environmental impact